 - Wash your hands, the cooking utensils and surfaces with hot soapy water (for at least 20 seconds).

-- Bring along 2 sets of cutting boards, utensils, etc: 1 for ready-to-eat foods and 1 for raw foods.
+- Bring along two sets of cutting boards, and utensils, one for ready-to-eat foods and one for raw foods.
 Keep each in a separate, sealed plastic bag to prevent cross contamination

 - Use hand sanitizer and antibacterial wipes for hand and surface cleaning if there is no hot soapy water available.
 Remember, hot soapy water is the best option for removing bacteria and dirt so wash these surfaces as soon as you can